 If someone owns a piece of property, they should be paying taxes on it.
 As a result, your county tax assessor will have their information.
 Before you pay them a visit, you can make your search (and their job) easier by finding the accessor's identification number (AIN) for the property.

-Go to the tax assessment website for the town where the mystery property is located.
-You can use NETRoline Public Records for help with locating the assessor website for your town.
+To find the AIN, you can use the Nationwide Environmental Title Research's public records.
+This site will also help you locate the assessor's office.
 Select the state where the property is located.
-Then select the appropriate township.
-If the tax assessment office for the town you've selected has an online property search database, a link will be provided next to the information listed for "Assessor."
-Follow the link.
+Then select the county.
+If the tax assessment office for the county you've selected has an online property search database, a link will be provided next to the information listed for "Assessor."
+Click on the link for more information.